The glenohumeral joint has the following supporting structures:

 A sublabral foramen or sublabral hole is an unattached anterosuperior labrum at the 1-3 o'clock position.

 It is seen in 11% of individuals.

 On a MR-arthtrogram a sublabral foramen should not be confused with a sublabral recess or SLAP-tear, which are also located in this region.

-A sublabral recess however is located at the site of the attachment of the biceps tendon at 12 o'clock and does not extend to the 1-3 o?lock position.
+A sublabral recess however is located at the site of the attachment of the biceps tendon at 12 o'clock and does not extend to the 1-3 o'clock position.

-A SLAP tear may extend to the 1-3 o'?lock position, but the attachment of the biceps tendon to the superior labrum should always be involved.
+A SLAP tear may extend to the 1-3 o'clock position, but the attachment of the biceps tendon to the superior labrum should always be involved.

 Scroll through the images and notice the unattached labrum at the 12-3 o'clock position at the site of the sublabral foramen.

 Notice the smooth borders unlike the margins of a SLAP-tear.

 A Buford complex is a congenital labral variant.

 The anterosuperior labrum is absent in the 1-3 o'clock position and the middle glenohumeral ligament is usually thickened.